 Condensate pipes vent harmful vapours from your boiler.

 Unfortunately, they are prone to freezing in winter.
-That causes a blockage and an air pressure fluctuation as would happen with a flue blockage.
+This causes a blockage and air pressure fluctuation, just as you’d get with a blocked flue.

 The condensate pipe needs to be thawed out, as it’s likely the vapours have frozen.